jivoryy/jivoryy/README.md

 ### Currently sitting in Yogyakarta, ID and seeking for a full-time job as a developer.

-### I don't have any good project for now.
+### I'm not working in any project for now.
 I hope we can develop something awesome if you interested.

 #### Reach me on Twitter @jivoryy